akoenig/prisma-kubernetes-deployment/readme.md

 ## 3 MySQL

-Now where we have a valid namespace in which we can rage, it is time to deploy MySQL.
+Now that we have a valid namespace in which we can rage, it is time to deploy MySQL.
 Kubernetes separates between stateless and stateful deployments.
 A database is by nature a stateful deployment and needs a disk to actually store the data.
-As described in the intro above, every cloud provider comes with a different mechanism of creating disks.
+As described in the introduction above, every cloud provider comes with a different mechanism of creating disks.
 In the case of the [Google Cloud Platform](https://cloud.google.com), you can create a disk by following the following steps:

   1. Open the [Google Cloud Console](https://console.cloud.google.com)
   2. Go to the [Disk section](https://console.cloud.google.com/compute/disks) and select `Create`

-Please fill the form with the following information:
+Please fill out the form with the following information:

   * **Name:** Should be `db-persistence`
   * **Zone:** The zone in which the Nodes of your Kubernetes cluster are deployed, e.g. `europe-west-1c`